Salzaufsauge/oblivion_auto_level/README.md

 This script is very basic and doesn't do much besides spamming some keys.

-I might add some features for leveling sneak etc. later.
+I might add some more features for leveling later.

 ## Features

 - auto cast spells
 - auto jump
 - auto use quick menu with delay (can be used for potions)
+- auto level sneak

 ## Installation